 About

 Hi there!
-My name is Austin Weber and I am a PhD Candidate in the School of Earth Sciences at The Ohio State University.
+My name is Austin Weber and I recently graduated with my PhD from the School of Earth Sciences at The Ohio State University.
 I work with Professor Lonnie Thompson at the Byrd Polar and Climate Research Center studying paleoclimate records preserved in ice cores from Earth’s tropical regions.

 Thanks for stopping by!